Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

 style.top = y - 50 + 'px';
 ```

-This is the actual magic in the whole script; it's what makes things move; we make the `background-image` position based on the percentage of our mouse position.
+This is the magic in the whole script; it's what makes things move; we make the `background-image` position based on the percentage of our mouse position.
 Then we move this `div` based on the actual mouse position.

 ## Example code for image zoom on Codepen